csc7/PP5_CI_GDEC/README.md

     - Tutor Assistance, on several issues (e.g., contexts.py file).

-    - Not to include "bag_tools" (Python function based on a Django template) as app; Igor from Code Insitute, on Slack, checked on March 16th, 2022, at 2:28.
+    - Not to include "bag_tools" (Python function based on a Django template) as app; Igor from Code Institute, on Slack, checked on March 16th, 2022, at 2:28.

     - Tutor Assistance, John, to solve Django toasts not showing up, on March 17th, 2022.

-    - Tuto Assistance, James, to solve the issue of the total in the shopping bag (with signals after adding/updating the bag), which showed correctly in back end but appeared as zero in HTML template.
+    - Tutor Assistance, James, to solve the issue of the total in the shopping bag (with signals after adding/updating the bag), which showed correctly in back end but appeared as zero in HTML template.

     - Tutor Assistance, Sean Murphy, to solve the issue of the cancelled delivery cost not appearing in the checkout page; on April 30th, 2022, at 12:29 PM.